Colt State Park swimming hole in Rhode Island

 The Setting and Landscape

 Colt State Park stretches along the Narragansett Bay shoreline with a generous, unhurried feeling.
 Manicured grounds give way to rocky and grassy waterfront edges, where you can scan the bay toward the islands and inlets that punctuate the horizon.
 The open-air Chapel-by-the-Sea stands as one of the park's most photographed features — a spare, wind-worn structure that frames the water like a living postcard.
 In summer, the grounds hum with families spreading out at picnic tables beneath shady trees.
-Come October, the whole scene transforms: the crowds thin, the foliage blazes gold and crimson along the paths, and the bay takes on a pewter gloss that makes for stunning photography.
+Come October, the whole scene transforms: the crowds thin, the foliage blazes gold and crimson along the paths, and the bay takes on a pewter gloss that makes for striking photography.
 Wildlife is abundant throughout the seasons — ospreys, herons, and shorebirds are common companions along the waterfront.

 Swimming in Narragansett Bay